Cooperatives – An Overview

 Farming is a unique industry, where often times individual farmers cannot consistently and reliably control the price they receive for their agricultural products or the price they pay for the inputs needed to produce those goods.
 This allows external factors to dictate the cost of many farm operations, which leaves individual farmers without a significant leverage over their markets and susceptible to failing to respond to unexpected factors such as food borne illness outbreaks, high or low market demands, or natural disasters.

 As a result, many farmers enter into cooperatives (co-ops) so that they can enhance their economic market power.
 A co-op is a legal business entity created under state law that is owned and operated for the purpose of benefiting those individuals who use its services.
 In other words, co-ops allow similar businesses to associate together in order to gain leverage over a market that they might not have access to as individual businesses.
 One of the most prominent examples of farmer co-ops in the US is in the dairy industry.
-Dairy farmers typically have little-to-no control over the cost of their milk to consumers; meanwhile dairy farmers are managing a consistently producing, extremely perishable food product with fluctuating market demands.
+Dairy farmers manage a consistently producing, extremely perishable food product with fluctuating market demands.
+Typically, dairy farmers have little-to-no control over the cost of their milk to consumers.
 Dairy co-ops serve to ensure that farmers can consistently sell all their milk by helping distribute (and sometimes process) that dairy to be sold to consumers.

 A farmer co-op can take many forms and serve different functions depending on market demands.
 A co-op can provide loans to farmers, supply information pertinent to agricultural production, sell inputs necessary to agricultural production, bargain on behalf of its members, provide transportation services, or market agricultural products for its members.
 For more information on Business Organizations, including cooperatives, visit the Business Organizations Reading Room.